 Someone familiar with sewing will love this model.
 It is portable, easy to use, and, most importantly, works like no other machine.

-Comparison Table: Best Sewing Machine for Advanced Sewers
+Choosing a Sewing Machine for Advanced Level Sewers

-Need a little bit of help choosing the best high-end sewing machine?
+Need a little bit of help choosing the right high-end sewing machine?
 Here are a couple of factors you should take into account when choosing a high-end model:

 Automatic Needle Threader